 Decrease Round 3: Chain 1. * sc, sc 2 together.* Repeat this pattern until the end of the round.
 Slip stitch to join.
 (6 stitches)

-Make a knot and weave in the tail.
-And now you have a crochet ball!
+Create a knot and weave in the tail.

 How To Crochet a Ball Video Tutorial

 That is all there is to it.
 Now you know how to crochet a ball.